Lamborghini Asterion: Cancellation

 The car, which was to become Lamborghini's first hybrid model, was introduced as a 'technology demonstrator'.
 Stephan Winkelmann, then President and CEO of Lamborghini, stated in an interview with Autocar that the Asterion would not enter production and was being shelved in favor of the Urus SUV.
 According to him, it was done on the basis of customer reaction which favored hybrid technology only if it came with added performance.
 The car was planned to compete with similar hybrid cars, including the McLaren P1 and the Porsche 918 Spyder.

-Other media

-The car made its video game debut in the racing video game Real Racing 3 in a 2015 update.

-The car is also featured in Gameloft's Asphalt 8: Airborne and Asphalt 9: Legends.